 So, this is your final day in Nepal.
 Get your stuff packed and inform the driver about your flight time.
 A car will leave you at the airport a few hours before the flight for customs formalities.
-Wish a wonderful journey!!
+I wish you an incredible journey!!

-The 21 days Pisang Peak trek costs US $2050.
-Since this is a month-long mountain climbing in a very remote landscape, the cost of the Pisang peak climb is high.
+The 21 days Pisang Peak trek costs USD 2050.
+Since this is a month-long mountain climb in a very remote landscape, the cost of the Pisang peak climb is high.
 Thankfully, Pisang Nepal is just a practice peak with an actual climbing time of 2 days.
-Thus, the Pisang peak trek cost is low in comparison to other mountain climbing peaks like Mount Everest and Annapurna.
+Thus, the Pisang peak trek cost is lower than other mountain climbing peaks like Mount Everest and Annapurna.

-The $2050 dollars includes the cost of the permit, accommodation, food, and guide/ porter i.e. everything that you need during the climb.
+The $2050 dollars includes the cost of the permit, accommodation, food, and guide/ porter, i.e. everything you need during the climb.
 Even then, you will need about 500 dollars extra for personal expenses.

 Pisang Peak permit

-When you land in Nepal, the first thing that you need to issue is your visa to Nepal.
-These visas can be issued at the international airport for around $50.
-Indians to Nepal don’t need a travel Visa and the Visa cost is free for people from SAARC countries.
-Along with a visa, you will need three other permits for Pisang Peak climbing.
+When you land in Nepal, you first need to issue your visa to Nepal.
+These visas can be given at the international airport for around $50.
+Indians to Nepal don’t require a travel Visa and the Visa cost is accessible for people from SAARC countries.
+You will need three other permits for Pisang Peak climbing along with a visa.

 Annapurna conservation area permit

 Pisang Peak is conserved within the Annapurna conservation area, the largest of its kind in Nepal.
-This permit can be issued while you are in Kathmandu or during your trek at different entry points and cost $30.
+This permit can be issued while you are in Kathmandu or during your trek at different entry points, costing $30.

-This is also issued from Kathmandu, for $20.
-This card help to keep the track record of tourist in Nepal and is compulsory for all treks in the Annapurna region.
+This is also issued from Kathmandu for $20.
+This card help to keep track record of tourist in Nepal and is compulsory for all treks in the Annapurna region.

 Pisang Peak Climbing Permit

-The climbing for Pisang Peak can only be done when you book your climb with a local travel agency and hire a licensed guide.
-This Pisang climbing permit cost $150 in Spring ( March to May), $125 in Autumn (September to November), and $70 in other months.
-You need to submit a valid password, Pisang Peak Itinerary, and insurance details to get this Pisang Peak Climbing permit.
+Climbing Pisang Peak can only be done when you book your climb with a local travel agency and hire a licensed guide.
+This Pisang climbing permit costs $150 in Spring ( March to May), $125 in Autumn (September to November), and $70 in other months.
+You must submit a valid password, Pisang Peak Itinerary, and insurance details to get this Pisang Peak Climbing permit.

 Accommodation in Pisang Peak Climbing

-In the earlier days of the Pisang peak climbing Itinerary, we follow the same route as the Annapurna circuit trek, which is a popular tea house trekking in Nepal.
-This means, Upto Chame i.e 7th day of Pisang Trek, you will be staying in comfortable rooms in a small guest house that is managed by a local Tamang people.
-Then you get to the upper region of Pisang which is quite remote with almost no human settlement.
-From the 8th day to the 13th day, i.e. from Pisang Base Camp to the summit, we stay in a camp.
+In the earlier days of the Pisang peak climbing Itinerary, we follow the same route as the Annapurna circuit trek, a famous tea house trekking in Nepal.
+This means, Upto Chame, i.e. 7th day of Pisang Trek, you will be staying in comfortable rooms in a small guest house managed by a local Tamang people.
+Then you get to the upper region of Pisang, which is quite remote with almost no human settlement.
+We stay in a camp from the 8th to the 13th day, i.e. from Pisang Base Camp to the summit.
 From the 14th day, when we join the trail to Manang, we shall again stay in the tea houses.
-From Jomsom to Kathmandu i.e. end of the trail, the accommodation is pretty good.
+The accommodation is pretty reasonable from Jomsom to Kathmandu, i.e. end of the track.

-While we are staying in the tea house or hotels, you get to choose any food of your preference from the menu provided to you.
-During the camp, the team prepares warm food from the materials that have been carried by you.
-Since you will be traveling with a very experienced guide and porters of MyEverestTrip, there is no need to worry about food and accommodation.
+While we are staying in the tea house or hotels, you get to choose any food of your preference from the menu provided to us.
+During the camp, the team prepares warm food from the materials that have been carried you.
+Since you will be travelling with a very experienced guide and porters of MyEverestTrip, there is no need to worry about food and accommodation.
 For water, you need to carry sterilizing tablets or bottles.

 Pisang Peak difficulty

-If you are a newbie trekker with zero experience in high-altitude treks, this is gonna be hard.
-Mountain climbing is never easy and demands a high level of experience and alertness.
-That being said, this is among the lowest attitude Mountain that has to be climbed.
+This won’t be easy if you are a newbie trekker with zero experience in high-altitude treks.
+Mountain climbing is never easy and demands high expertise and alertness.
+That being said, this is among the lowest altitude mountains that have to be climbed.
 So, if you are thinking about enhancing your mountain climbing skill and conquering higher mountains in the future, Pisang Peak can be a good starting point.
-Along with Pisang Peak, Thorang La at 5416 M is also a major challenge during this trek.
+Along with Pisang Peak, Thorang La at 5416 M is a significant challenge during this trek.

-The path of Pisang Base Camp is quite easy and has been used by millions of trekkers to this date.
-From Pisang Peak Base camp to the high camp, the trail is steep with a lot of tricky points.
+The path of Pisang Base Camp is relatively easy and has been used by millions of trekkers.
+The trail is steep from Pisang Peak Base camp to the high command with many tricky points.
 The Rocks and snow make this particular section of the trek very difficult.
-However, the most difficult path is from the Pisang Peak high camp to the Pisang Peak summit where the guide sets the rope and you need to walk on the very steep surface.
-It will take about 10 hours to reach the Pisang Summit and be back to the base camp on the same day.
-Climbing from Manang to Yak Kharkha and crossing Thorang La is also hard, but by then, you will already have the experience of Mountain climb which make it easier to cross the path.
+However, the most challenging path is from the Pisang Peak high camp to the Pisang Peak summit, where the guide sets the rope, and you must walk on the steep surface.
+It will take about 10 hours to reach the Pisang Summit and return to the base camp on the same day.
+Climbing from Manang to Yak Kharkha and crossing Thorang La is also problematic, but by then, you will already have the experience of Mountain climb, which make it easier to cross the path.
 This is also the route for Annapurna Circuit Trek.

 The highest risk factor during this Pisang Peak Nepal trek is its long-distance and very high altitude.
-At 6091M, air pressure is very thin and you might need oxygen.
-The guide will obviously provide you oxygen in case of any symptoms of altitude sickness, but the cylinders are limited.
-Even then, if you develop headache, vomiting, and shortness of breath, you might have to stop the climb and get back to the lower altitude.
+At 6091M, air pressure is skinny, and you might need oxygen.
+The guide will provide you with oxygen in case of any symptoms of altitude sickness, but the cylinders are limited.
+Even then, if you develop headaches, vomiting, and shortness of breath, you might have to stop the climb and get back to the lower altitude.
 Helicopter evacuation will be arranged in case of emergency.

 MyEverestTrip is a Nepalese Travel and Trekking Agency based in Kathmandu.
 We have been operating in different trekking regions for more than a decade, traveling with hundreds of trekkers and travelers all around the world.